bruceravel/demeter/documentation/Artemis/path/plot.rst

 .. caution:: Mistakenly :button:`Control`-clicking rather than
    :button:`Shift`-clicking will likely result in a path being cloned.
-This can be surprising and confusing, so take care!
+This can be surprising and confusing, so please take care and be mindful!

 .. todo:: Write a page about tools for building MDS fits